This article was updated on August 27th, 2023

 Your veterinarian is familiar with the facilities and choices available to you and will be able to help.

-You need to grieve, and you’re entitled to do it in whatever way you want to, and take as long as you need to come to terms with your loss.
+You need to grieve the loss of your dog after euthanasia, and you’re entitled to do it in whatever way you want to, and take as long as you need to come to terms with your loss.
 Your pet was not ‘just a dog’!

 Hang onto keepsakes if you need to, or hide everything away.
 Set up a memorial for him if you want to.
 Whatever works for you is what you need to do.